-The school was the first college in Sweden to employ a female professor.
-Multiple prime ministers have attended the school, as well as prominent entrepreneurs and artists.
-Stockholm University also boasts five Nobel laureates.
+The largest university in Sweden, Stockholm University is also the first institution of higher education in the country to have appointed a female professor.
+Multiple prime ministers have attended the school, as well as prominent entrepreneurs, artists, and five Nobel laureates.

 Characterized by openness and innovation, the school aims to make knowledge accessible and to deliver results in research and experiences which make a difference.

-The university offers 200 bachelor degrees programmes, and there are 75 different master’s programmes available in English – drawing a vast body of international students and researchers.
-Nearly 70,000 students currently study there, making it the largest university in Sweden.
+The university offers 200 bachelor degrees programmes, and, thanks to the staff’s excellent English skills, there are 75 different master’s programmes available in English – drawing a vast body of international students and researchers.
+Nearly 34,000 students currently study there.

 The campus is also unique – and steeped in Stockholm’s history.
 The main part of the campus is located in the Frescati park area, the world’s first national city park.
-Surrounded by water, the university shares grounds with a well-known botanical garden, a history museum, and the Royal Swedish Academy of Sciences.
+Surrounded by water, the university shares grounds with a well-known botanical garden, the Swedish Museum of Natural History, and the Royal Swedish Academy of Sciences.

 Since the 1960s, the university buildings have been built in Swedish modernist style, and some of the most important architects of post-war era Sweden contributed to the designs.